-The Environmental Fellows Program places accepted students in one of our current supporting foundations or with one of our supporting non-profit partners for a paid, 12-week (approximately 32 hours per week) fellowship program.
-Programs orientation takes place in late May, placements run from May-August (depending on students' academic calendars) and the EGA Retreat takes place in late September.
+The Environmental Fellows Program places accepted students either in one of our current supporting foundations or with one of our supporting non-profit partners for a paid, 12-week (approximately 32 hours per week) fellowship program.
+Program orientation takes place in late May, placements run from May-August (depending on students' academic calendars) and the EGA Retreat takes place in late September.

 During the fellowship, site mentors will meet regularly with Fellows to discuss work progress.
 Over the course of the Program, some expectations for the Fellows include: bi-weekly online journals; blog posts, informational interviews, attending webinars, and program evaluation forms.
 Other requirements vary by host site.